madler/crcany/README.md

 can be done on CRCs up to the word size, e.g. up to 64-bit CRCs using 64-bit integers.

-_crcgen_ generates C code for each CRC definition read from stdin, putting the resulting code into .h and .c files for each definition in the src/ subdirectory.
+_crcall_ generates C code for each CRC definition read from stdin, putting the resulting code into .h and .c files for each definition in the src/ subdirectory.
 Test code is also generated in src/crc_test.c.
 Code is generated for the machine being run on (i.e. with respect to the lengths of the integer